lsst/LDM-151/index.rst

 products as required by the Photometric Calibration Plan ( `PCP <https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-8123>`__).
-This includes the telescope/camera calibration products derived from the in-dome aparatus of the LSST observatory, as well as the atmospheric models derived from the spectra taken by the Auxilliary Telescope.
+This includes the telescope/camera calibration products derived from the in-dome apparatus of the LSST observatory, as well as the atmospheric models derived from the spectra taken by the Auxiliary Telescope.

 Baseline design
 ~~~~~~~~~~~~~~~